 If your Honda is on the list of recalled vehicles, you can get your airbag replaced at any authorized Honda or Acura dealership service center for free.
 You may also qualify for a free rental car to use while your car is in the shop, or until the dealership has the parts in stock to complete your replacement.

-In addition, you may be eligible to file a claim to recover some out-of-pocket costs resulting from this recall, thanks to a settlement agreement in a class action case against the automaker.
+In addition, you may be eligible to file a claim to recover up to $250 in out-of-pocket costs resulting from this recall, thanks to a settlement agreement in a class action case against the automaker.
 This could include compensation for:

 Recent Frequently Asked Questions: